The Rise of the FinTechs

 Established in 2010 by Simon Roderick, a recruiter with 20 years City recruitment experience, Fram Search is a specialist financial services recruitment company with a strong track record of working with FinTechs.
 We focus on permanent and interim recruitment in the UK & internationally.

 We provide high quality contingent and retained recruitment services to boutiques and global brands.
 We have long established relationships and access to deep talent pools.
 Fram takes a highly consultative approach, and we have a quality over quantity ethos.
-We are proud that our contingent fill rate is nearly three the industry average and we augment our retained search methodology with rigorous psychometric testing.
+We are proud that our contingent fill rate is nearly three times the industry average and we augment our retained search methodology with rigorous psychometric testing.
 Champions of diversity & inclusion, all staff have undertaken unconscious bias training.

 Please contact us on 01525 864 372 / [email protected] to learn more.

 Share this Post